STMicroelectronics/STMems_Standard_C_drivers/_prj_MKI109V3/README.md

 # STEVAL-MKI109V3 platform

+**Please note that STEVAL-MKI109V3 board is OBSOLETE.
+Replacement with STEVAL-MKI109D is recommended.**

 This folder contains a simple STEVAL MKI109V3 CubeMX .ioc project file, which may be used to set up a basic system based on SPI with interrupt and UART capability and that can be used to test SPI-based examples.

 Please read the [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) documentation to understand how to automatically generate a simple software project that can be selected among several different toolchains, from basic Makefile to more complex ones, like IAR EWARM and Keil MDK-ARM.